cypress-io/cypress/readme.md

 ### cypress run

 Runs Cypress headlessly.
 By default will run all your tests.
 Useful when developing locally.
+[Read the Continuous Integration docs for the difference between cypress run and cypress ci.](https://docs.cypress.io/docs/continuous-integration#section-what-is-the-difference-between-cypress-run-and-cypress-ci-)

 ```bash
 ## by default will use your current path